 About the knowledge portal

 Since 2019, the Danish Diabetes Knowledge Center has through this knowledge portal made research-based and applicable information about diabetes available in Danish to anyone interested in knowing about diabetes.

 We provide information about the different types of diabetes: type 1 diabetes, type 2 diabetes, gestational diabetes, LADA (Latent Autoimmune Diabetes of Adults), MODY (Maturity-Onset Diabetes of the Young) as well as other types of diabetes.

 Our target groups are people with diabetes, their relatives, health care professionals, professionals working in the diabetes field and others who want to know more about diabetes.

 The information provided by the Danish Diabetes Knowledge Center should preferably be:

-- Research-based: The information should, as a starting point, be based on the best available research.
-Where this is not possible, the information may instead be based on best practice and consensus in the diabetes field.
+Research-based: The information should, as a starting point, be based on the best available research.
+Where this is not possible, the information may instead be based on best practices and consensus in the diabetes field.

-- Target group-specific: The information should be provided in a way considers the composition and prerequisites of the target groups.
+Target group-specific: The information should be provided in a way that considers the composition and prerequisites of the target groups.

-- Context-specific: The information should, to the extend possible, be relevant to the context of the users of the target group of knowledge portal.
+Context-specific: The information should, to the extent possible, be relevant to the context of the users of the target group of the knowledge portal.